cogent3/ensembldb3/doc/admin.rst

     $ ensembl_admin download -c /path/to/edited/ensembldb_download.cfg -n 3

-will download databases for the species specified in the  config file provided as the ``-c`` option.
+will download databases for the species specified in the ``ensembldb_download.cfg`` config.
 The specific databases for the Ensembl release, remote and local paths must all be defined in that file (see :ref:`exportrc`).
 The ``-n`` option indicates the number of parallel processors to use for the download (maximum allowed is 5).

 For the very large databases (e.g. compara or human variation) the download times can be very long.
 In which case we recommend, if running on a server, using the ``nohup`` command.